pcm32/k8s_demo/README.md

 First we will take a brief look at the components of the docker compose (slides).

-## Communicating with the k8s cluster
+## Part 2: Communicating with the k8s cluster

 Once you have lifted your cluster, you need to be able to talk to it. k8s provides both a REST based access or a command-line interface (which is nothing but a client to this REST API).
 We are running a setup in which we have a virtual machine in the middle: